Table of Contents

 So now you know that most stick insects adopt the natural color of their surroundings, whether that be green, brown, or something else in order to make them hard to spot by predators.
 Having said that though, most stick insect species are incapable of changing their color instantly like, for example, a chameleon.

-There is though one species of stick insect which is able to slightly change its color, and that is the Indian stick insectOpens in a new tab.
-(Carausius morosus).
+There is though one species of stick insect which is able to slightly change its color, and that is the Indian stick insect (Carausius morosus).
 A shift in surroundings may also trigger a color change in some species of stick bug like the California timema (Timema californica) and Bostra scabrinota.
 Obviously, the change of color in the stick insect will match its new surroundings in order to keep it camouflaged from predators.

 Color Defense Mechanisms